-Now there is even more debate as to whether or not some of the long-time recommended preventative measures are even necessary.
-You can find a recently updated position statement of the National Lymphedema Network here.
+Now there is even more debate as to whether or not some of the long-time recommended preventative measures are necessary.
+You can find recently updated position statements from the National Lymphedema Network here.

 Like usual, the simple answer is because there are no definitive answers.
 Lymphedema remains a bit of a mystery.
 It’s hard to determine who is truly at greatest risk of developing it and in this, too, there may be a genetic factor at play.

-The following tips might be helpful in sorting out some of the confusion, but they are not to be taken as medical advice:
+The following tips might help in sorting through the confusion; however, they are not to be taken as medical advice:

 Other posts on lymphedema you might be interested in: